 You're probably thinking, "There has got to be a catch.
 These people want to give me a job AND give me money for tuition and books?"
 That sums it up, and there is no catch!
-Over 2,500 students have taken advantage of the CRCP, and the first step on their journey began by attending an open house.
+Over 4,000 students have been admitted to the CRCP, and the first step on their journey began by attending an info session.
 Come see for yourself, we'd be happy to answer any questions you may have.

-Whether you’re taking a few classes or going to graduate school, the CRCP supports your education at a time when it’s never been more expensive to attend college.
+Whether you’re pursuing a career certificate, undergraduate degree or going to graduate school at one of our partner colleges or affiliate institutions, the CRCP supports your education at a time when it’s never been more expensive to attend college.

 THE FINE PRINT

 - Attend classes at any of our 7 partner colleges or 10 affiliate institutions.
 As space permits, other colleges are eligible.

 - Be a good student and commit to staying in the program for the duration of the semester.

 Tuition, fees and book allowances are paid up to program limits and deferred until the end of the term for students who complete CRCP requirements and meet program academic standards.
 Students are responsible for the purchase of textbooks, required supplies and any fees that are not covered by the program.
 The program textbook allowance is reimbursed after tuition is paid to the colleges.

 For the spring 2020 semester, educational benefits are as follows:

 CRCP Partner Universities - Chicago State University and Governors State University, up to $6,000/semester; textbook reimbursement $75/class.

 CRCP Partner Community Colleges - Moraine Valley, Morton, Olive-Harvey, Prairie State and Richard J. Daley, up to $3,000/semester; textbook reimbursement $75/class.